 My work explores the nature of existential experiences as part of an inward journey towards self-knowledge and spiritual awareness.
 I use the painting process to subdue the analytical or logical mind and create a conducive space for introspection.
-The key concept explored is the source of existential experiences.
-I draw on life experiences and various secular and spiritual philosophies to query whether daily life is an objective reality or a subjective dream based on desires and fears—superficial and innermost.
+The key concept explored is the source of existence.
+I examine my life experiences in conjunction with various secular and spiritual philosophies to determine whether existence is an objective or subjective reality.
 In other words, are my experiences a reflection of what I think, feel, and believe or are they influenced by independent occurrences.
 I pen my reflective thoughts as poems and self-musing quotes.
 Although the writing is not incorporated into the artworks, it remains an indivisible part of the creative energy that produces the paintings; the two components are inextricably intertwined.

 I paint when inspired to do so.
 Inspiration comes in the way of a thought or feeling that prompts me to express what is going on inside me in a non-objective way using only the imagination.
 I do not look to external sources for creative stimuli.
 The compositions, colours, and motifs are all from within.
 I begin with a simple shape or colour and allow the painting to take a life of its own by following inner promptings on what to do next.
 I have no clue as to the end result.
 The shift or changes in my work happen organically.
 This method is in line with my belief that we should subdue the analytical mind and allow intuition to guide us on our creative endeavours or important issues.
 The analytical or logical mind should only be used to deal with mundane and practical things.